Tay-K: Career

 While incarcerated, McIntyre released the mixtape Santana World.
 WorldStarHipHop released "Coolin" on September 14, 2017.
-McIntyre's official Twitter account tweeted that the version released by WorldStarHipHop was a leak and not official saying "we have something major in store."
+McIntyre's official Twitter account tweeted that the version released by WorldStarHipHop was a leak and not official, saying "we have something major in store."
+The track was later released on November 7, 2025, as a single, along with two other tracks "Half Off" and "Lay Low."

 On December 14, 2017, McIntyre's debut mixtape Santana World was re-released by 88 Classic and RCA Records, which was updated with a remix of his single "The Race" featuring vocals from rappers 21 Savage and Young Nudy.
-"The Race" was certified platinum by the RIAA on January 19, 2018.
+"The Race" was certified platinum by the RIAA in January 2018.
 On February 2, 2018, McIntyre's official Twitter account tweeted two pictures of McIntyre, the first time he had been seen since May 2017.
 The following day, the song "After You" was released on McIntyre's SoundCloud account.

 It was revealed in March 2018 that McIntyre had earned around $600,000 to $700,000 with his record deal with 88 Classic and RCA Records.
 Following the creation of the No Jumper music label, Tay-K was featured alongside BlocBoy JB on No Jumper's song "Hard" which entered the Bubbling Under Hot 100 charts at number 14.
 Tay-K was featured on the shortlist for the 2018 XXL Freshman list.

-Criminal history
+On November 23, 2019, McIntyre's Twitter account was maintained by a family member, against his manager, Ezra Averill's wishes.
+The relative tweeted numerous claims on the rapper's behalf, citing disaffection with his contract with 88 Classic and RCA, as well as his strained communication from Averill, promising to help McIntyre "make sure the truth about my life and my character gets out with or without management or a label".
+The tweets read:

+Averill later retweeted the topic with an additional reply, "Change the narrative.
+It begins now #FreeTayK".

+Legal issues

-January 2016: Bystander to a fatal shooting
+New Year's Day 2016: Bystander to a fatal shooting

-McIntyre first came close to legal trouble on January 1, 2016.
-After performing at a New Year's Eve celebration in Denton, Texas, McIntyre was in a car with U.S. Marine and fellow Daytona Boyz member Eric "Santana Sage" Johnson, who shot University of North Texas student Sara Mutschlechner in the head, killing her, following an argument between occupants of the car carrying Johnson and McIntyre and occupants of another car carrying people leaving the same party, including Mutschlechner.
-Witnesses stated that passengers in the car carrying Johnson and McIntyre sexually accosted Mutschlechner, while Johnson stated that passengers riding with Mutschechner called him and his fellow passengers racial and homophobic slurs, and that he had only intended to scare the passengers in the other car off after receiving threats of bodily harm.
+McIntyre's legal problems began on January 1, 2016.
+After performing at a New Year’s Eve celebration event in Denton, Texas, McIntyre was in a car with U.S. Marine and fellow Daytona Boyz member Eric "Santana Sage" Johnson, who shot University of North Texas student Sara Mutschlechner in the head, killing her, following an argument between occupants of the car carrying Johnson and McIntyre, and occupants of another car carrying people leaving the same party, including Mutschlechner.

+Witnesses stated that passengers in the car carrying Johnson and McIntyre sexually accosted Mutschlechner.
 Johnson pleaded not guilty but was convicted of the murder and sentenced to 44 years in prison.
 McIntyre was not charged in the case.